Noura/ebbsense/README.md

 #EBB Sense
-  Controlling a wearable dsiplay using a bitalino EDA sensor
+  Controlling a wearable display using a bitalino EDA sensor

 ###Wearable
 - Arduino Code